lukso-network/docs/docs/guides/key-manager/upgrade-lsp6.md

   const oldKeyManager = new ethers.Contract(keyManagerAddress, LSP6KeyManager.abi);

-  // Deploy a new LSP6 Key Manager const NewKeyManager = new ethers.ContractFactory(
+  // Deploy a new LSP6 Key Manager const keyManagerFactory = new ethers.ContractFactory(
     LSP6KeyManager.abi,
     LSP6KeyManager.bytecode,
   );
-  const newKeyManager = await NewKeyManager.deploy(universalProfileAddress);
+  const newKeyManager = await keyManagerFactory.deploy(universalProfileAddress);

   // Transfer the ownership of your Universal Profile from the current LSP6 Key Manager to a new LSP6 Key Manager const transferOwnershipPayload = new ethers.Interface(